BridgesPrivateDectectivesInc/tg-autoclicker/README.md

 <img src="https://i.ibb.co/tMCWCWMd/Screenshot-2025-08-17-104853.png" alt="TG-Autoclicker White Theme" border="0" />
 <img src="https://ibb.co/FqLThfTW" alt="TG-Autoclicker Dark Theme" border="0">
 # Features and Usage
-- Autoclicker for Clicker Games, Idle Games, and more.
+- this is not for cheating in video games! do not cheat with this.
 - Force stopping for if it goes rouge (sorry abt that).
 - Status indicator.
 - Always above all windows